kylejones200/pygeomodeling/CONTRIBUTING.md

 Before submitting a PR, ensure:

 - All tests pass: pytest tests/
-- Code is formatted: black spe9_geomodeling tests
+- Code is formatted: black pygeomodeling tests
-- Linting passes: flake8 spe9_geomodeling tests
+- Linting passes: flake8 pygeomodeling tests
 - Documentation builds: mkdocs build
 - New features have tests
 - New features have documentation